Lenny Nelson, a founding Bernstein Shur partner, Harvard Law alumnus, and an established leader in the arts and business community.

 - Serving as director of both public and private companies, including a variety of financial and mercantile institutions

-- Serving as chair of ME’s three leading art organizations: the ME Arts Commission, the Portland Symphony Orchestra, and the Portland Museum of Art, a leadership role in the arts community without precedent
+- Serving as chair of Maine’s three leading art organizations: the Maine Arts Commission, the Portland Symphony Orchestra, and the Portland Museum of Art, a leadership role in the arts community without precedent

 When Lenny isn’t working, he is…